-This GOP Senator Sternly Warns Trump To "Step Back" From The Russia Probe
+This GOP Senator Has A Warning For Trump About The Russia Probe

 Republican Senator Susan Collins of Maine shared her thoughts on Donald Trump and the ongoing investigation into possible Russian interference in the 2016 presidential election during a Sunday appearance on CBS News' Face the Nation.
 In what seemed to be a serious warning, Collins advised Trump to "step back" from the Russia probe and avoid sharing his commentary and opinions on the subject until the investigation is officially finished.